 Allworx, a Windstream company and award-winning developer of Internet Protocol based (IP) phones systems for businesses making the switch to bandwidth-based voice infrastructure, today introduced PowerFlex(TM), its new family of Ethernet switches.
 PowerFlex is specifically designed to complement its current product line.
 The benefits are simplified installation and added reliability for Allworx customers.
 “PowerFlex allows … Continue reading Allworx Introduces PowerFlex →

-How you will go about purchasing and integrating a phone system into your company depends largely on what kind of features and services it offers, in addition to how you want to use it.
-What amount expansion can you expect, and how long should the system continue to last?
-Would you benefit more from having it at your office, or having a third party host it?
-What kind of infrastructure do you have in place currently, plus can you use it within the new system?
+How you start investing in and integrating a phone system into your organization will depend largely on what kind of features and services it gives you, in addition to how you will want to host it.
+How much growth do you anticipate, and how long should the system continue to last?
+Would you benefit more from maintaining it at your office, or having a 3rd party host it?
+What kind of infrastructure do you have in place already, plus can you use it within the new system?

-Addressing a few of these questions is generally essential to getting the most out of the system.
+Answering many of these questions can be vital to getting the most out of the system.
 To assist you find those answers, here's some food for consideration...

-To find a Allworx telephone system dealer or partner in the Washington area, scroll up and fill out the form above to have the top Allworx deakers fight for your business.
+To find a Allworx phone system dealer or partner in the Washington area, scroll up and fill out the form above to have the top Allworx deakers fight for your business.

 Most Popular search in Washington: Allworx dealers in Seattle .
-If you are searching for an authorized Washington Cisco, Lucent, Avaya dealer, or certified Allworx support, you have come to the right place.
+If you are searching for an authorized Washington Cisco, Lucent, Avaya dealer, or certified Aspect partner, you have come to the right place.
 Using our directory you can easily find the right certified telephony equipment dealer nearest you.
 Just fill out the form above.

-Legal Disclaimer The Allworx dealers presented to you in our search results are sorted by customer feedback, geographic proximity to your location and other factors.
-PBX-installers.com is not associated with Allworx directly.
+Legal Disclaimer The Allworx partners shown to you in our search results are ordered by client feedback, geographical proximity to your location and other factors.
+PBX-installers.com is not affiliated with Allworx directly.